SPDX-FileCopyrightText: Copyright (c) 2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 COO : str

 Coordinate (sparse) format.
-Neighbors are stored as an ``edge_index``
+Internally ``edge_index`` is stored as

 MATRIX : str